ckeditor/ckeditor5/docs/installation/getting-started/predefined-builds.md

 	</table>
 </figure>

-Plugins denoted with an asterisk (*) and essential for the editor to work and should never be removed.
+Plugins denoted with an asterisk (*) are essential for the editor to work and should never be removed.

 ## Build customization